-After the report is generated:
+After the report is generated

-- To save the generated system report to file, click Save and in the opened window specify a location for the created file. - To exit to the main program window without saving the report, click Cancel. - When you create your bootable rescue media, the Acronis System Report tool is automatically placed on the media as a separate component.
-This component allows you to generate a system report when your computer cannot boot.
-After you boot from the media, you can generate the report without running Acronis True Image for Sabrent.
+- To save the generated system report, click Save and in the opened window specify a location for the created file. - To exit to the main program window without saving the report, click Cancel.

+You can place the tool on your bootable media as a separate component to generate a system report when your computer cannot boot.
+After you boot from the media, you can generate the report without running Acronis True Image OEM.
 Simply plug in a USB flash drive and click the Acronis System Report icon.
-The generated report is be saved on the USB flash drive.
+The generated report will be saved on the USB flash drive.